Highway-Kebabbery/CONQUEST-LIMS/docs/specification.md

 All records are stored in MongoDB and served via a Flask-based API.
 Validation is enforced at the schema level through dedicated classes to ensure data harmonization and integrity.

-CONQUEST LIMS is currently successfully containerized using Docker to allow for deployment almost anywhere.
-Local orchestration via Minikube is under development.
+CONQUEST LIMS is containerized using Docker and orchestrated using Kubernetes (locally via Minikube) to allow the system to be deployed, scaled, and managed with full separation between the application and database containers.

 ## Important Usage Information
 * Initial configuration: